Comingle/OSSex/README.md

 ## Controlling your patterns

-`runPattern()`, when supplied with an array, will not return until the pattern has finished running.
+`runShortPattern()` will not return until the pattern has finished running.
 That means the rest of your code will not run until the pattern is finished.

-When supplied with a function, however, `runPattern()` will return immediately.
-This behavior is still being worked out but currently it's this way because you can add logic to your pattern function to control execution as you desire.
+`runPattern()`, however, will return immediately.
+This is because pattern functions lend themselves to running for a very long time and being interrupted (by a button click perhaps).
 This way you can create functions that are 5, 500, or infinite steps in duration without your pattern function delaying other code from running.

-That's why in the previous examples it is sufficient to run `runPattern(blip)` from within `setup()` to ensure the pattern ran continuously.
-Running it within `loop()` would result in undesirable behavior, as it would continuously run `blip(0)`, queue up the first step, run `blip(0)` again, queue up the first step, etc.

 We can modify the `blip()` function to terminate after running the on-off sequence twice: